 Japanese Encephalitis is the most important cause of viral encephalitis in Asia.
 JE is a mosquito-borne flavivirus and belongs to the same genus as dengue, yellow fever, and West Nile viruses.
 JE is transmitted to humans through bites from infected mosquitoes of the Culex species.
 Most JE infections are mild (fever and headache) or without apparent symptoms, but approximately 1 in 250 infections result in severe clinical illness.
-Severe disease is characterized by rapid onset of high fever, headache, neck stiffness, disorientation, coma, seizures, paralysis and ultimately death.
+Severe disease is characterized by rapid onset of high fever, headache, neck stiffness, disorientation, coma, seizures, paralysis, and ultimately death.

-The case-fatality rate can be as high as 30% among those with disease symptoms.
-Of those who survive, 20%–30% suffer permanent intellectual, behavioral or neurological sequelae such as paralysis, recurrent seizures or the inability to speak.
+JE's case-fatality rate can be as high as 30% among those with disease symptoms.
+Of those who survive, 20%–30% suffer permanent intellectual, behavioral, or neurological sequelae such as paralysis, recurrent seizures, or the inability to speak.
 There is no antiviral treatment for patients with JE.
 Treatment is supportive to relieve symptoms and stabilize the patient.

-Data of a 2-dose study shows that a single dose of JENVAC is sufficient to elicit the immune response as the subjects who received a single dose were 98.67% sero-protected and the 4-fold sero-conversion was at 93.14% for the ≥1 year to ≤50 years age group.
+Data from a 2-dose study shows that a single dose of JENVAC is sufficient to elicit the immune response as the subjects who received a single dose were 98.67% sero-protected and the 4-fold sero-conversion was at 93.14% for the ≥1 year to ≤50 years age group.

 JENVAC vaccine is administered intramuscularly into the deltoid region of the upper arm for adults and the anterolateral region of the thigh for children.
-As per the IAP Recommended immunization schedule (2018-19), the JE vaccine should be administered as follows: at 12 months and 13 months.
+As per the IAP Recommended immunization schedule (2018-19), the JE vaccine should be administered at 12 months and 13 months.

 NOTE: Infants younger than 2 months should not be administered JE vaccine; People who have had a life-threatening allergic reaction to the JE vaccine or any ingredient in the vaccine; Have serious allergies of any kind; If the subject is pregnant

 JENVAC Adverse Events